Latine Heritage Month

-Latinx Heritage Month at U-M is led by the Office of Multi-Ethnic Student Affairs' Latinx Heritage Month Committee.
+Latine Heritage Month at U-M is led by the Office of Multi-Ethnic Student Affairs' Latine Heritage Month Committee.

 Calendar of events